-To measure the public's awareness of the Office, each year, the Office participates in an online Omnibus survey and tracks its results.
+To measure the public's awareness of the Office, each year, the Office participates in an online Omnibus survey of Saskatchewan residents and tracks its results.

 The Omnibus survey asks Saskatchewan residents how familiar they are with the Office of the Provincial Auditor.